Wolverine971/9takes/src/blog/enneagram/enneagram-workplace-team-building.md

 	/>
 </div>

-As organizations strive to create more productive and efficient work environments, they often overlook a critical aspect of their company's culture: the personality types and communication styles of their employees.
-This is where the Enneagram can play a vital role in team building and leadership development.
+The "culture" of a company can be make or break.
+While all organizations strive to create productive and efficient work environments, they often overlook a critical aspect of their company's culture: the personality types and communication styles of their employees.
+The leadership often consciously or subconsciously expects everyone to act, think and feel like they do.
+This is where the Enneagram can give us a lens into understanding the different ways people think, act and feel in a workplace.

-The Enneagram is a personality typology system that helps individuals understand their own and others' behavior and motivations.
-It consists of nine distinct personality types, each with its own strengths, weaknesses, and tendencies.
-By understanding the Enneagram types of their employees, organizations can create a more inclusive and supportive workplace culture that fosters collaboration, creativity, and innovation.
+The hope is that by understanding the Enneagram types of employees, leadership and organizations can create a more inclusive and supportive workplace culture that fosters collaboration, creativity, and innovation.

 ## Improved Communication and Collaboration Between Team Members